samhaswon/skin_segmentation/README.md

 Excluding transparent occlusion, which is comparatively underrepresented, U<sup>2</sup>Net and BiRefNet perform somewhat comparably on this task both quantitatively and qualitatively.
 Outside more difficult areas of an image, the difference between the two is primarily a matter of precision.

+Some other troublesome areas:

+- Translucent occlusion

+- Airpods (apparently)

+- Glasses

+    - BiRefNet actually does ok on this given the frames are wide enough.

+    - This has to do with both inference size and lenses, as some lenses and frames can be difficult to handle.

+- Thin strands of hair, including facial hair.

+- Groups

+    - This class of image is underrepresented in the dataset

+- Images without skin as this is not trained for.

+- Tattoos

+    - These are somewhat hard to train well for as they can be a colored/dark random spot in the skin area that appears as something which should not be considered skin.

+- Sudden, deep shadows

+    - More gradual ones generally do fine, but I guess sharply contrasting shadows look like occlusion.

+- Skin-ish colored things occluding skin

+    - For example, the leg of a wooden chair with a leg behind it.

+Trouble areas for CNN-based models:

+- Small, disconnected skin areas (e.g., a random hand, a thumb with the rest of the hand occluded)

+Trouble areas for DeepLabV3 + MobileNetV3 (DLMV):

+- Basically anything that isn't a simple headshot like you would see in a profile picture.